-Martin Luther King, Jr. Internship & Fellowship Program
+Martin Luther King, Jr. Summer Internship & Fellowship Program

 In 2003, an evaluation of the Martin Luther King Jr. Summer Internship Program revealed that while the internship experience has been a very positive one for PLAN, students, clients and programs; the goal to enhance cultural and ethnic diversity within the programs was not being realized.